A Simple Linear Patch Revives Layer-Pruned Large Language Models: Related Work

-\paragraph{Weight Pruning.} Weight pruning is divided into structured pruning and unstructured pruning from the perspective of pruning regularity.
-Unstructured pruning focuses on removing individual weights based on their importance regardless of their internal structure.
-A pioneering method~\citep{han2015learning} propose to prune weights with the smallest magnitudes, followed by retraining to recover accuracy.
-Wanda~\citep{sun2023simple} prunes weights with the smallest magnitudes multiplied by the corresponding input activations, outperforming the established baseline of magnitude pruning.
-While unstructured pruning is relatively straightforward and can achieve higher compression ratios compared to structured pruning, it cannot be efficiently accelerated due to irregular memory access patterns.
-Structured pruning has emerged as a powerful technique for optimizing neural networks by removing entire groups of weights while maintaining computational efficiency.
-N:M sparsity is a kind of semi-structured sparsity formats~\citep{frantar2023sparsegpt,zhang2024plug}, where at most N out of every M contiguous weights are kept non-zero, relying on hacking the model architectures or low level kernels for acceleration.
-More structured pruning methods focus on removing entire groups of weights, such as attention heads, intermediate, and hidden dimensions \citep{ashkboos2024slicegpt,van2023llm,xia2023sheared,sarah2024llama,hu2024sp3}, which often introduce structural irregularities that make storage and acceleration more challenging.
+\paragraph{Weight Pruning.} Weight pruning for LLMs can be categorized into \textit{structured} and \textit{unstructured} pruning, depending on the regularity of the pruning pattern.
+Unstructured pruning removes individual weights based on their importance, without considering structural organization.
+A pioneering work~\citep{han2015learning} prunes weights with the smallest magnitudes, followed by retraining to restore accuracy.
+Wanda~\citep{sun2023simple} extends this idea by pruning weights according to the product of their magnitudes and the corresponding input activations, outperforming standard magnitude-based pruning.
+While unstructured pruning is relatively straightforward and can achieve higher compression ratios, it cannot be efficiently accelerated due to irregular memory access.

+In contrast, structured pruning eliminates entire groups of weights, thereby preserving computational efficiency.
+In addition, \textit{N:M} sparsity only keeps \textit{N} elements out of every \textit{M} contiguous weights, which yields more flexibility compared to structured pruning~\cite{frantar2023sparsegpt,zhang2024plug}.
+However, such approach typically requires architectural modifications or customized low-level kernels for acceleration.
+Beyond \textit{N:M} sparsity, other structured pruning techniques typically remove entire groups of parameters, such as attention heads, MLP neurons, or hidden dimensions~\citep{ashkboos2024slicegpt, van2023llm, xia2023sheared, sarah2024llama, hu2024sp3}.
+Although more hardware-friendly than unstructured pruning, width pruning still introduces structural irregularities and inevitable requires re-training.